-The County will continue to use Emergency Shelter Grants Program funding and other appropriate funding earmarked for homeless assistance to provide financial, food and shelter assistance to individuals and families, provide assistance for homeless persons to make the transition to permanent homes and to prevent homelessness.
+The County will continue to use Emergency Shelter Grants Program funding and other appropriate funding earmarked for unhoused assistance to provide financial, food and shelter assistance to individuals and families, provide assistance for unhoused persons to make the transition to permanent homes and to prevent people from becoming unhoused.
 The County will continue to cooperate with the Regional Commission on Homelessness.